Sakra (film): Plot

-Azhu is healed by Xue Muhua, who intends to keep her until Qiao Feng returns.
-Azhu ends up escaping, burning down Xue Muhua's medical station in the process.
+Azhu is healed by Xue Muhua because Xue is afraid of Qial Fung kill most of the kung fu master in Heroes Gathering Manor, who intends to keep her until Qiao Feng returns.
+Azhu ends up escaping, burning down Xue Muhua and his medical station in the process.
 Meanwhile, Qiao Feng starts to question his morality and origin after killing Song soldiers to save Khitan citizens during a sandstorm.
 Qiao Feng and Azhu soon reunite, professing their love for each other.
 Qiao Feng, who has renamed himself to Xiao Feng to reflect his true nationality, starts to search for the "Leading Big Brother", who was responsible for the ambush that killed his parents when he was a baby.
-Azhu goes undercover as Bai Shijing, the true murderer of Ma Dayuan, and talks to Kang Min, who serves as his co-conspirator.
-Seeing through Azhu's disguise, she lies to her and tells her that Dali emperor Duan Zhengchun is the Leading Big Brother.
+Azhu goes undercover as Lady Ma, the true murderer of Ma Dayuan, and talks to Bai Shijing, who serves as her co-conspirator.
+Seeing through Azhu's disguise, he lies to her and tells her that Dali emperor Duan Zhengchun is the Leading Big Brother.

-Xiao Feng and Azhu head to Mirror Lake, where they learn that he has conceived several children with several wives, with Azhu being one of the children.
-Upon learning this, Azhu stops Xiao Feng from killing Duan Zhengchun by disguising herself as him, causing him to accidentally kill her.
-While mourning Azhu's death, Duan Zhengchun tells Xiao Feng that he is not the Leading Big Brother.
+Qiao Feng and Azhu head to Mirror Lake, where they learn that he has conceived several children with several wives, with Azhu being one of the children.
+Upon learning this, Azhu stops Qiao Feng from killing Duan Zhengchun by disguising herself as him, causing him to unintentionally kill her.
+While mourning Azhu's death, Duan Zhengchun tells Qiao Feng that he is not the Leading Big Brother.

-Xiao Feng, who ends up being accompanied by Azhu's sister Azi, confronts Bai Shijin and Kang Min.
+Qiao Feng, who ends up being accompanied by Azhu's sister Azi, confronts Bai Shijin and Kang Min.
 Soon, Murong family head Murong Fu and his army arrive, killing Bai Shijin and Kang Min.
-Xiao Feng fights Murong Fu while Azi fends off the army.
-At one point in the battle, Xiao Feng ends up nearly losing consciousness, but is able to get up and defeat Murong Fu after remembering his Buddha teachings when he was young.
-With the battle over, Azi and the arriving Beggars' Sect members watch as Xiao Feng rides away.
+Qiao Feng fights Murong Fu while Azi fends off the army.
+At one point in the battle, Qiao Feng ends up nearly losing consciousness, but is able to get up and defeat Murong Fu after remembering his Buddha teachings when he was young.
+With the battle over, Azi and the arriving Beggars' Sect members watch as Qiao Feng rides away.

+Some time later, Qiao Feng, as promised, takes Azhu's remains to the country side and buries her as his wife.
+He confesses that she will always be with him while giving her updates about her family including her mom moving in with her father then leaving again and Azi disappearing to roam the world.
+As Qiao Feng leaves, the scene changes to what life would've been if he and Azhu had left everything behind and raised cattle.
+Qiao Feng and Azi then ride horseback towards a potential hostile army.

-Some time later, Xiao Feng lives a peaceful life herding cattle, as he promised Azhu they would do.
-Meanwhile, Murong Fu is revived by his father Murong Bu, who later visits Xiao Yuanshan, Xiao Feng's biological father, who survived the Leading Big Brother's attack, abandoned Xiao Feng, murdered Xiao Feng's adoptive parents and Xuanku, and saved Xiao Feng from the fight at the Heroes Gathering Manor.
+In a mid-credit scene, Murong Fu is revived by his father Murong Bu.
+In a second mid-credits scene, Murong Bu visits Qiao Yuanshan, Qiao Feng's biological father, who survived the Leading Big Brother's attack, abandoned Qiao Feng, murdered Qiao Feng's adoptive parents and Xuanku, and saved Qiao Feng from the fight at the Heroes Gathering Manor.